 The West of England Mayoral election uses the supplementary voting system.
 Electors will have two votes – one for your first-choice candidate and one, if you wish, for your second-choice candidate.

 Follow us on twitter (opens in new window)

 Candidates standing in this election

-The list of candidates standing in this election will be available from 9 April.
+The list of candidates standing in this election is now available.

 A mayoral booklet listing information about the election and a statement from each of the candidates will be delivered to all electors in mid-April.